jundalisay/superb/content/en/research/smith/wealth-of-nations/book-3/chapter-4c.md

-+++
+---
+heading: "Chapter 4c"
+title: "Dynasties and the Development of Europe"
+weight: 24
+image: "/covers/wn.jpg"
-title=  "Dynasties and the Development of Europe" date=  2015-09-09 image=  "/covers/wn.jpg" description=  "Very old families are very rare in commercial countries.
-Such are families which have possessed some large estate from father to son for many generations." linkb=  "/research/smith/wealth-of-nations/book-3/chapter-4b" linkbtext=  "Chapter 4b" linkf=  "/research/smith/wealth-of-nations/book-4/chapter-1a" linkftext=  "Chapter 1" heading=  "Chapter 4c" icon=  "/icons/smith.png"
+description: "Very old families are very rare in commercial countries.
+Such are families which have possessed some large estate from father to son for many generations"
-+++
+author: Adam Smith
+icon: /icons/smith.png
+---

 {{< s v="16" >}} Very old families are very rare in commercial countries.
 Such are families which have possessed some large estate from father to son for many generations.